What is university Clearing?

 If you have applied to us before 5 July but have not received any offers, then your UCAS Hub account will tell you if you are eligible for Clearing.
-If you are uncertain about your eligibility for 2022 Clearing, speak to one of our advisors on tel: 01902 518 585.

 Our list of available courses in Clearing will be published on our website and via the UCAS Clearing+ tool from 5 July.
 The University of Wolverhampton Clearing hotline will open on 5 July, where you’ll be able to find out the full details about available courses.